Atrolysin A: Structure

 The amino acid sequence of atrolysin A is 419 sequences long, and contains ten calcium binding sites between positions 9 and 225, three of which are catalytic histidine residues at positions 142, 146, and 152.
 There are also three positions (142, 146, 152) that are used for binding with the enzyme's cofactor, zinc.
 The active site lies at position 143.

 A significant portion of the protein from position 1-190 consists of alpha-helical structures with two shorted helixes between positions 315-340.
 There are 39 observed disulfide bonds in the protein, all but one of these disulfide bonds occur between positions 157-409.
-Research suggests that the RSECD cysteine residue at positions 272-276 must be involved in a disulfide bond for the enzyme to have an inhibitory affect on platelet aggregation.
+Research suggests that the RSECD cysteine residue at positions 272-276 must be involved in a disulfide bond for the enzyme to have an inhibitory effect on platelet aggregation.

 The protein contains the following three domains: